allison-gacad/personal-website-source/content/bookshelf.md

 draft: false
 ---
 this is what i am reading:
-- rooted - sarah langford
-- mga ibong mandaragit - amado v hernandez
+- trying to keep up with weekly issues of the new yorker
+- abundance by ezra klein/derek thompson

-this is what i have read:
+this is a bit of what i have read in the past year:
+- birnam wood - eleanor catton
-- notes of a crocodile - qiu maojin
+- fireweather - john vaillant
+- the golden spruce - john vaillant
-- exhalation - ted chiang
+- exhalation:stories - ted chiang
-- mrs dalloway - virginia woolf
-- on earth we're briefly gorgeous - ocean vuong
-- in another place, not here - dionne brand
-- the vegetarian - han kong
+- white teeth - zadie smith

-started september 2022
-updated may 2023
+updated august 2025